Fonthill in Niagara-on-the-Lake in Niagara Region, Ontario — Central Canada (North America)

 Inoculation at Old Navy Hall, Niagara Camp

-Immediately after the War of 1812, a new wooden storehouse was built on this site.
+Immediately after the War of 1812 a new wooden storehouse was built on this site.
 It was converted into barracks for British troops during the border troubles of 1838.
-The building remained in use until the 20th century serving as a medical commissary for Canadian troops during World War I. During the 1930s it was moved to the location in front of you by the Niagara Parks Commission and encased in stone.
+The building remained in use into the twentieth century, serving as a medical dispensary for Canadian troops during World War I. During the 1930s it was moved to the location in front of you by the Niagara Parks Commission and encased in stone.

 Location.
 43° 15.137′ N, 79° 3.54′ W. Marker is in Niagara-on-the-Lake, Ontario, in Niagara Region.
-Marker is on Ricardo Street just south of Melville Street, on the left when traveling south.
+It is in Fonthill.
+It is on Ricardo Street 0.4 kilometers south of Melville Street, on the left when traveling south.
 This historical marker is located on the grounds of the Navy Hall, between the site of Fort George and the Niagara River, nearest to the Niagara River.
 Touch for map.
-Marker is at or near this postal address: 305 Ricardo Street, Niagara-on-the-Lake ON L0S 1J0, Canada.
+Marker is at or near this postal address: 305 Ricardo St, Niagara-on-the-Lake ON L0S 1J0, Canada.
 Touch for directions.

 More about this marker.
 The Navy Hall is located on the Canadian side of the Niagara River, just a short distance upstream from Fort Niagara which is located on the United States side of the River.
 Because the Navy Hall was located within the range of the cannon situated at Fort Niagara, its structures ended up being destroyed by American artillery fire during the War of 1812.